 The following editorial was written by Bloomberg View editors:

-The following editorial appeared in The Seattle Times on Thursday, May 28:
+The following editorial appeared in The Miami Herald on Tuesday, June 30:

 Facing increasingly bleak political prospects, the Venezuelan government sprung another unfair, last-minute trick on the democratic opposition last...Read more

 America is still reeling from the horrific Charleston, S.C., massacre at Emanuel African Methodist Episcopal Church that claimed the lives of nine innocent people.

 The last thing the community and our country need are ...Read more